Meetings with the Office of Orphan Products Development

 These meetings also differ from PDUFA meetings in that they are not intended to serve as pre-submission meetings.
 OOPD does not intend to grant meetings to discuss the sufficiency of the intended content of future designation or grant requests or to provide input on development plans or protocols.

-Carrie Rabe is a Senior Consultant at The Weinberg Group, the world’s leading food and drug consulting firm.
+Carrie Rabe, Ph.D. is a Senior Consultant at The Weinberg Group, the world’s leading food and drug consulting firm.
 Learn more about The Weinberg Group’s expertise and consulting services for orphan drug products.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email.
+If you have any questions or thoughts on this blog post or others, please contact us.